J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

 \subsubsection{Estimation of the metallicity-dependent stellar locus}

-The stellar locus is known to vary with metallicity \citep[e.g.][]{yuan15}.
+The stellar locus is known to vary with metallicity \citep[e.g.,][]{yuan15}.
 Such variation is more prominent at blue optical wavelengths, with the effect in the $u$ band being an order of magnitude larger than in the $g$ band \citep{yuan15}.
-To illustrate this effect with J-PLUS photometry, the median [Fe/H] from LAMOST in the $(u_{\rm ISL}-r)_0$ versus $(g-i)_0$ colour-colour space is presented in the {\it top panel} of Fig.~\ref{fig:zsl_1d}.
-At a given $(g-i)_0$ colour, redder stars in $(u_{\rm ISL}-r)_0$ have larger metallicities.
+To illustrate this effect, the median [Fe/H] from LAMOST in the $(u_{\rm ISL}-r)_0$ versus $(g-i)_0$ color-color space is presented in the {\it top panel} of Fig.~\ref{fig:zsl_1d}.
+At a given $(g-i)_0$ color, redder stars in $(u_{\rm ISL}-r)_0$ have larger metallicities.